 It's more than most people earn all year

 The annual NFL Pro Bowl may be a gloried exhibition game, but that doesn't mean taking part doesn't have its benefits either.
 For one, this year's game on Sunday, Jan.
-27, takes place at Camping World Stadium in Orlando, Fla.
+26, takes place at Camping World Stadium in Orlando, Fla.

-Yes, it's not Hawaii (where the Pro Bowl was hosted from 1980-2016 save for two years), but forecasted temperatures in the low 60s is a lot better than the swath of winter weather that is impacting the majority of the U.S. in late January.
+Yes, it's not Hawaii (where the Pro Bowl was hosted from 1980-2016 save for two years), but forecasted temperatures in the low 60s is a lot better than the swath of winter weather that is typically impacting the majority of the U.S. in late January.

-Source: 2018 NFL Postseason Media Guide
+Source: 2019 NFL Postseason Media Guide